FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th March 2018.md

 tenants are required, under the letting agreement, to notify the Council of

-any change to their income status.---
+any change to their income status.
+---
 16

 15.